 Interest rates

-Interest rates for mortgages in Portugal can vary depending on the lender and the borrower’s creditworthiness.
-In some unique situations non-residents may be subject to higher interest rates than residents.
+Interest rates for mortgages in Portugal can fluctuate based on the lender and the borrower’s creditworthiness.
+Furthermore, in certain unique scenarios, non-residents might encounter higher interest rates compared to residents.

 Maximum loan-to-value (LTV)

-The maximum LTV ratio for non-residents is typically 80% of the property’s value.
-However, some lenders may offer higher or lower LTV ratios depending on the borrower’s financial situation.
+The maximum LTV ratio for non-residents typically stands at 80% of the property’s value.
+Nevertheless, it’s worth noting that some lenders may provide variations in LTV ratios base on the borrower’s financial situation.

 Life insurance

-Subscribing a life insurance is requested by the Portuguese banks and it provides financial protection for your loved ones in the event of your death.
+Subscribing a life insurance is requests by the Portuguese banks and it provides financial protection for your love ones in the event of your death.

 Language

-Mortgage documents in Portugal are typically in Portuguese, so it’s important to work with a lender who can provide translation services or who can provide documents in your native language.
+Next mortgage documents in Portugal are commonly written in Portuguese.
+Hence, it is crucial to collaborate with a lender who offers translation services or can furnish documents in your native language.

 Required documentation